Writing Center Jobs

 You will not be considered an official Writing Center tutor until all training requirements

 have been met.
-If the training requirements cannot be met, your position may be terminated,
+If the training requirements cannot be met, you will only be paid for

 Pay rates range from $15/hour to $17/hour.
 Rates are based upon your experience and your status as a graduate or undergraduate student.